JanWilczek/wolf-sound-blog/_posts/synthesis/2025-03-01-fm-synthesis.md

 One of the goals of FM synthesis research was to be able to use a MIDI keyboard to control it.
 That means, that we need a way of keeping the timbre somewhat consistent while changing the pitch.

-It turns out that if the ratio of the carrier frequency to the modulation frequency is constant, the partials structure is preserved.
-In other words, if we multiply the carrier frequency by some real constant, we need to multiply the modulation frequency by the same constant in order to keep the partials structure the intact.
+It turns out that if the ratio of the carrier frequency to the modulation frequency is constant, the partials' structure is preserved.

+In other words, if we multiply the carrier frequency by some real constant, we need to multiply the modulation frequency by the same constant in order to keep the partials' structure the intact.

 The frequency ratio is sometimes denoted $c:m$ or $R_f$.
 Mathematically, we can write